 This quiz will give you 10 samplings of prayers from religious faiths with a short quiz after each - see if you can guess where each comes from!

-Much attention has been paid by historians to the First World War on land, but the high seas were still of activity.
+Much attention has been paid by historians to the First World War on land, but the high seas were the scene of many battles, too.
 Submarine warfare was becoming increasingly sophisticated and dangerous.
 This is the story of the sinking of one of the last warships at sea during WWI.

 Anger is a normal emotion.
 It is one of the emotions we bear as being created the image of our Creator.
 As the Bible tells us, indeed even God himself gets angry!
 Does that make it right to be angry with God?

 Medals have long fascinated collectors and historians alike.
-The Waterloo Medal of 1816 was the first British military campaign medal issued to all ranks of soldiers after the defeat of Napoleon at the battle of Waterloo in 1815.
-This hub considers how medals inform us about civil military relations
+The Waterloo Medal of 1816 was the first British military campaign medal issued to all ranks of soldiers after the defeat of Napoleon at the Battle of Waterloo in 1815.